dalnoguer/advertima-task/README.md

 Change hyperparameters in train.py and network architecture in networks.py.
 Models and training files will be stored in models directory.

-## Run object detection
+## Run frame object detection

-To run object detection pipeline first we will need a pretrained classifier:
+To run object detection pipeline first we will need a pretrained classifier and a directory containing the frames:
 ```
 usage: detection.py [-h] --root_dir ROOT_DIR --target_dir TARGET_DIR
                     --frame_ext FRAME_EXT --model_path MODEL_PATH